JWST ETC Instrument Throughputs

 The "jwst_niriss_nrm_trans" file under the "filter" subdirectory is used for the aperture masking interferometry (AMI) mode. "nrm" refers to the non-redundant mask that enables the AMI mode.

-- Three options are available in the "/niriss/optical" subdirectory:
+- Two options are available in the "/niriss/optical" subdirectory:

 - "jwst_niriss_internaloptics_throughput": Used when neither the CLEAR nor CLEARP slots are selected in the filter and pupil wheels, respectively.